jlparkI/AntPack/README.md

 use, see [the docs](https://antpack.readthedocs.io/en/latest/index.html).

-## What's new in version 0.2.0
+## What's new in version 0.2.5

 Starting in version 0.2.0, there are only two dependencies, numpy and pybind.
-We've also simplified the SingleChainAnnotator API slightly (this does cause a possible breaking change).
-We've also introduced a tool for extracting the variable heavy and light regions from a sequence that may contain both, a tool for detecting common liabilities in antibody variable region sequences (N-glycosylation motifs, deamidation motifs, etc.), and a tool for identifying the human V or J gene *most* similar to an input sequence.
+AntPack can now also indicate to you in its output which numbered positions are framework and CDR and can sort a list of position codes (which makes it easy to merge numbering for many different numbered sequences to generate a fixed length array or MSA file).

 ### Antibody numbering